Neil Gaiman’s ‘American Gods’ Teases The Ultimate Road Trip With Release Date

 Author Neil Gaiman has had his hands full with the television adaptation of his American Gods novel, but, as that series nears its Starz premiere, more details are becoming available, which includes a new teaser poster and the official announcement of the first episode’s air date.
-The 10 episode event will bring American Gods to life with Ian McShane taking the lead as Mr. Wednesday, a mysterious character perfectly suited to McShane’s talents.
+The 10-episode event will bring American Gods to life with Ian McShane taking the lead as Mr. Wednesday, a mysterious character perfectly suited to McShane’s talents.
 Joining Wednesday is Shadow Moon, played by Rickie Whittle.
 Together, the two American Gods characters take off on the ultimate road trip, a theme reinforced by the new poster shared by the Starz network.

 American Gods Brings Neil Gaiman’s Vision Of Traditional Americana To Life